AnukarOP/TempMailBot/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Contributions

+Contributions are always welcome!
+Feel free to fork the repository, submit pull requests, or open issues.
+All suggestions, improvements, and bug fixes are appreciated!
+Let's make this project even better together. 😄
 <p align="center">
   <a href="https://github.com/AnukarOP" target="_blank">
     <img src="https://img.shields.io/badge/Made%20with%20%E2%9D%A4%20by-AnukarOP-%23FF0000.svg" alt="Made with love by AnukarOP"/>